- Main purpose of SLRUs

 The main purpose of SLRUs is to track metadata about Postgres transactions.

-SLRUs are a generic mechanism where multiple types of items can be stored, although there are SLRUs for different “types.”
-Like a lot of things in Postgres, the SLRU system is extensible which means extensions can (and do) create new types of SLRUs.
+SLRUs are a general mechanism used by multiple types.
+Like a lot of things in Postgres, the SLRU system is extensible which means extensions can create new types.

 What about the buffer cache?

 The buffer cache (sized by configuring shared_buffers) is another form of cache in Postgres.
-Thomas Munro proposed unifying the SLRUs by using the existing buffer cache mechanism to serve their purpose, as opposed to them being a distinct form of memory cache. https://www.youtube.com/watch?v=AEP60783Mas
+Thomas Munro proposed unifying the SLRUs and buffer cache mechanisms.

-However, as of the current and next Postgres releases, 17 and 18, SLRUs are still their own distinct type of cache.
+However, as of Postgres 17 and the upcoming 18 release, SLRUs are still their own distinct type of cache.

 What types of data is stored in SLRUs?